CLOSED FOR THE SEASON • Information may be outdated. Add this

 Bryan McKay (Associate Director); Kevin Monahan (Artistic Director); Nicole McConvery (Director of Programming); Nicole McConvery (Director of Programming)

-The festival seeks the alternative, the confrontational, the political and the controversial.
+The festival seeks the alternative, the confrontational, the horrific and the controversial.
 The Boston Underground Film Festival seeks films that celebrate the alternative vision and sound, offering a platform that encourages new ideas work and ideas, and pushes the envelope in style and content.